CodefagoCbrgLyIyM/RegexThoseShills/README.md

 3. Using the drop down with the initial value of "Guide" switch to "Comments"
 4. Copy and paste the contents of regex.txt into there.
 5. Refresh page and profit.

+##Future plans (maybe)
+1. Standalone filter with auto updating lists, maybe just fork 4chanx to do this.
+2. Create filters for threads.